amerharb/sedk/README.md

   - left/right/inner join, on
   - Asterisk
   - column
+  - as
+  - insert
-  - As
+  - update
-  -
+  - delete

-- from should take more than one table
+- FROM should take more than one table
 - alias step for all capital letter
 -